 The copper sheet should be stiff, but not thick.
 If the metal can be incised with a scribe and maintain that through gentle burnishing, it is suitably thick.
 The usual problem is that the copper is too thick rather than too thin.
 Copper leaf can be very faint if a single layer is used.
 Placing several layers of leaf improves the colour, but often provides wrinkles.
 In summary, the requirement is to get a thickness of copper that will retain its structure, but not be so thick and stiff as to hold the glass up during the fusing process.

 Do not use the copper foil as used for stained glass applications.
-The adhesive backing gives a black colour and many bubbles, or sometimes a single large one.
+The adhesive backing produces a black colour from the adhesive and many bubbles - sometimes a single large one.

 Copper sheet normally turns burgundy colour when oxidised.
 This means that there is enough air reaching the copper to oxidise it to deep copper red.
 This most normally happens, because a lot of air can contact the metal during the extensive bubble squeeze usually given to inclusions.

 To keep the copper colour, clean the metal well metal well with steel wool or a pot scrubber.
 If you use steel wool, wash and polish dry the metal before fusing.
 Reduction of air contact with the metal helps to retain the copper colour.
 There are two methods I have used.
 Addition of a glass flux like borax or other devitrification spray will help prevent the air getting to the surface.
 Another method of avoiding oxidisation, is to cover the copper with clear powdered frit, as well as the surrounding glass.